-Venues, stadiums, training sites, dates and kick-off times for matches
+14 Venues, stadiums, training sites, dates and kick-off times for matches

-- 1. The venues, dates and kick-off times of the matches shall be proposed by the Organising Association, subject to the approval of the FIFA Organising Committee - 2.
-The FIFA Organising Committee shall fix the dates and venues of the matches, allowing each team a minimum rest period of 48 hours between matches - 3.
-The Organising Association shall ensure that the stadiums and facilities in which the matches take place comply with the FIFA Safety Regulations and other FIFA guidelines and instructions for international matches in force.
+1. The venues, dates and kick-off times of the matches shall be proposed by the Organising Association, subject to the approval of the FIFA Organising Committee.

+2. The FIFA Organising Committee shall fix the dates and venues of the matches, allowing each team a minimum rest period of 48 hours between matches.

+3. The Organising Association shall ensure that the stadiums and facilities in which the matches take place comply with the FIFA Stadium Safety and Security Regulations and other FIFA guidelines and instructions for international matches in force.
 The stadiums selected for use during the World Cup shall be subject to approval by FIFA.
-The Organising Association is responsible for safety and order in and around the stadiums before, during and after matches. - 4.
-As a general rule, final competition matches may only be played in all-seater stadiums - 5.
-The fields of play, accessory equipment and all facilities for each match shall be in optimum condition and comply with the Laws of the Game and all other relevant regulations.
-All goals shall be equipped with white goal posts and white goal nets with grey support posts.
+The Organising Association is responsible for safety and order in and around the stadiums before, during and after matches.

+4. As a general rule, final competition matches may only be played in all-seater stadiums.

+5. The fields of play, accessory equipment and all facilities for each match shall be in optimum condition and comply with the Laws of the Game and all other relevant regulations.
+All goals shall be equipped with white goalposts, a white crossbar and white goal nets with grey support posts.
 Each stadium shall have spare goals, nets and corner flags located in close proximity to the field of play for contingency purposes.
-Matches may be played on natural or artificial surfaces.
-Where artificial surfaces are used, the surface must meet the requirements of the FIFA Quality Concept for Football Turf or the International Artificial Turf
+Matches shall be played on natural grass or, provided special dispensation is granted by FIFA, on artificial surfaces.
+Where artificial surfaces are used, the surface must meet the highest requirements of the FIFA Quality Programme for Football Turf.